 Each participating country has established a national advisory board of leaders from across sector and disciplinary boundaries committed to driving impact investment forward in and from their countries.
 The Initiative for Responsible Investment at Harvard’s Kennedy School studied these (so-called) NABs and found they ‘stand out as a different kind of institution … tasked in principle with goals of educating specific places about impact investing, promoting the field, and helping to develop public policy environments that support it.’

-Rosemary Addis established Australia’s NAB, the Australian Advisory Board on Impact Investing, which was a founding member of the GSG.
-In 2018, Rosemary was elected to the GSG Board of Trustees and in 2019 she was appointed to Chair the Board Committee on National Advisory Boards and Governance.
-In 2018 she Chaired a working group across 10 countries to deliver a theory of change for what it will take to widen participation and deepen practice to drive impact investment at scale.
+Rosemary Addis Australian Advisory Board on Impact Investing, hosted by Impact Investing Australia which was a founding member of the GSG and has become the pre-eminent market builder in Australia.
+In 2015, Rosemary became a member of the initial Executive Board; she was elected to the inaugural GSG Board of Trustees in 2018 and in 2019 she was appointed to Chair the newly formed Board Committee on National Advisory Boards and Governance.

 In 2018 Rosemary Chaired groundbreaking work across 10 countries to deliver a theory of change for what it will take to widen participation and deepen practice to drive impact investment at scale, published as The Impact Principle and including roadmaps for different actors to mobilise for impact.

 She authored the National Advisory Boards’ Handbook with the Initiative for Responsible Investment at Harvard Kennedy School and support from the MacArthur Foundation, first published in 2019.